Term of the Moment

 Changing an image from one graphics format into another.
-The new image may not look identical to the original for several reasons.
-The import/export filters in the application may not be up-to-date, which is especially critical when converting between vector and bitmapped images (raster images) as these two architectures are entirely different (for details, see
+The new image may not always look 100% identical to the original for several reasons.
+The import/export filters in the application may not be up to par, which is critical when converting between vector graphics and bitmapped images (raster images).
+Vector and bitmap architectures are very different (for details, see graphics).

-In addition, the resulting image may no longer be edited anywhere near as easily later on.
+In addition, the resulting image may no longer be edited as easily later on.
 For example, converting from vector to raster eliminates the overlapping layers in the original drawing.
-The same occurs when a layered bitmap such as a Photoshop PSD file is converted to a single-layer JPEG image (see
+The same occurs when a multi-layer bitmap such as a Photoshop PSD image is converted to a single-layer JPEG image (see PSD).

 The Target Format May Be Limited